krnak/ztrezor/doc/suite.md

 There are two component, which we will need to glued to Trezor Suite:
 - Rust crate [`zingolib`](https://github.com/zingolabs/zingolib) implements blockchain scanning.
-- Rust crate [`trezor_orchard`](https://github.com/jarys/trezor_orchard) implements proof generation.
+- Rust crate [`trezor_orchard`](https://github.com/jarys/trezor_orchard) implements proof computation and shielding randomness synchronization.

-I guess that they can accessed from javascript via some FFI, but I have no experince with this.
+I guess that these crates can be accessed from javascript via some FFI, but I have no experience with this.

 Crate `zingolib` also offers a command line interface retrieving json objects.
 This interface can be run in an interactive (run `zingo-cli` and then enter commands) and non-interactive (run `zingo-cli <command>`) mode.